What Is Included In GSTR-7 Part 2?

 Standardize Information Capture Templates:

-Create standard templates mapping all details required across statements as per GSTR-7 structure.
-Ensure this is used organization-wide by all stakeholders.
+Furthermore, create standard templates mapping all details required across statements as per GSTR-7 structure.
+This will ensure that all stakeholders across the organization use this consistently.

 Define Responsibility Matrix: